paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-081-drug-free-workplace.md

 ## § 8102.
 Drug-free workplace requirements for Federal contractors
 **(a) In General.—**

-(1) **Persons other than individuals.—** — A person other than an individual shall not be considered a responsible source (as defined in [section 113 of this title](./chapter-001-chapter-1.md#section-113)) for the purposes of being awarded a contract for the procurement of any property or services of a value greater than the simplified acquisition threshold (as defined in [section 134 of this title](./chapter-001-chapter-1.md#section-134)) by a Federal agency, other than a contract for the procurement of commercial items (as defined in [section 103 of this title](./chapter-001-chapter-1.md#section-103)), unless the person agrees to provide a drug-free workplace by—
+(1) **Persons other than individuals.—** — A person other than an individual shall not be considered a responsible source (as defined in [section 113 of this title](./chapter-001-chapter-1.md#section-113)) for the purposes of being awarded a contract for the procurement of any property or services of a value greater than the simplified acquisition threshold (as defined in [section 134 of this title](./chapter-001-chapter-1.md#section-134)) by a Federal agency, other than a contract for the procurement of commercial products or commercial services (as defined in sections 103 and 103a, respectively, of this title), unless the person agrees to provide a drug-free workplace by—

   (A) publishing a statement notifying employees that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the person’s workplace and specifying the actions that will be taken against employees for violations of the prohibition;